-a. undertaking a desktop study of success stories of wetlands as nature-based solutions [or ecosystem-based approaches] to address climate change; and
+a. undertaking a desktop study of success stories of wetlands as [nature-based solutions] [and] [or] [ecosystem-based approaches] contributing to climate change mitigation and adaptation and disaster risk reduction; and

-b. developing a technical handbook on the use of wetland conservation, protection, management and restoration as nature-based solutions [or ecosystem-based approaches], to provide information on the full range of potentially applicable wetland-based solutions for climate change mitigation and adaptation.
+b. [developing a technical handbook on a wide range of potentially applicable nature-based solutions to wetlands.]

+c. mapping biodiversity-based products and value chains from wetlands that could unlock investments in wetland conservation and restoration, thus generating multiple social, economic and environmental benefits;

-Annex 1
+[ Annex 1

 Technical Annex